Fuji Viper 23| HMLA 169 and MWSS 172 Conduct Daily Operations

-U.S. Marines with Marine Light Attack Helicopter Squadron (HMLA) 169, Marine Aircraft Group 36, conduct flight operations during Fuji Viper 23 at Camp Fuji, Japan, June 17, 2023.
-1st Marine Aircraft Wing is supporting Fuji Viper with realistic training opportunities in order to enhance lethality and train with 3rd Marine Division.
+A U.S. Marine Corps AH-1Z Viper with Marine Light Attack Helicopter Squadron (HMLA) 169, Marine Aircraft Group 36, conducts flight operations during Fuji Viper 23 at Camp Fuji, Japan, June 17, 2023.
+Fuji Viper provides 1st Marine Aircraft Wing with realistic training opportunities to exercise combined arms and maintain proficiency, lethality, and readiness.
 (U.S. Marine Corps photo by Lance Cpl.
 Emily Weiss)

 |Date Taken: